YuhanXue/Practicum2018Spring/README.md

 # Practicum2018Spring
-This is update come from Li cheng, I finish the function that can use verify the email format and if the format is wrong ,our website will show some message in front-end.
+This is update come from Li cheng, I finish the function that can use verify the email format and if the format is wrong ,our website will show some message in front-end.Also I have finish function that can verify their email account.

 Li Cheng
 2/8/2018